-- Government must continue to support apprenticeship schemes as a way of attracting new entrants, providing training relevant to industry needs, and assisting the UK to compete successfully in global markets. - CIHT recommends that all government contracts should have targets for apprenticeships (e.g. Crossrail is committed to delivering 400 apprentices) and continuing professional development be encouraged for all. - Government acknowledges the role of professional bodies, such as CIHT, in creating the environment in which the issues around skills can be resolved.
+- Government must continue to support apprenticeship schemes as a way of attracting new entrants, providing training relevant to industry needs, and assisting the UK to compete successfully in global markets. - CIHT recommends that all government contracts should have targets for apprenticeships (e.g. Crossrail is committed to delivering 400 apprentices) and continuing professional development be encouraged for all to ensure that the skills of the existing workforce keep pace with changes in the industry. - Government acknowledges the role of professional bodies, such as CIHT, in creating the environment in which the issues around skills can be resolved.